The extraction process

 LAB TEST + VAPPEASE TEST

-For our final test, we select pens from our already packaged products to check for purity and make sure our vape pens work just right.
+For our final test, we select devices from our already packaged products to check for purity and make sure our vape devices work just right.

 WE HOPE YOU’LL FEEL HAPPEASED